Saskatchewan Metis, Canadian Geographic working together to preserve language - The Turtle Island News

 “When I go to my hometown, I know I belong because I can hear my own language and I can be me.
 When we know our language, we shall never forget who we are as Metis,” he said in a statement Wednesday.

-At a launch event in Saskatoon, Sherry Stoll told a story of growing up learning to trap and skin animals, but without knowing her traditional language.
+At a launch event in Saskatoon, Sherry Soll told a story of growing up learning to trap and skin animals, but without knowing her traditional language.

 Gagnier said one goal is to get Canadians thinking about Michif language and culture every day.